-No machine has yet invented that can feel the difference energetically between a much loved teddy bear and an identical bear that has had no human interaction, but the etheric hand sensing technique I’ve developed can do it.
-I’d also like to bet that many children, being more etherically based than adults, would feel the difference too if they took home a bear that was not their own, because pretty soon they would realise they couldn’t feel their own energy in it.
+No machine has yet been invented that can feel the energetic difference between a much-loved teddy bear and an identical bear that has had no human interaction, but the etheric hand sensing technique I’ve developed can do this.
+Many children, being more etherically based than adults, would feel the difference too if they took home a bear that was not their own, because pretty soon they would realise they couldn’t feel their own energies imprinted into it.

 Copyright © Clear Space Living Ltd 2013, updated 2023